| Title: | Client Library for SpatioTemporal Asset Catalog |

 create temporal literal values to be passed into CQL2 expressions.

-: GeoJSON object.
+cql2_bbox_as_geojson(): GeoJSON object.

-expressions representing temporal values.
+internal rstac expressions representing temporal values.

-## Not run: bbox <- c(-122.2751, 47.5469, -121.9613, 47.7458) cql2_json( collection == "landsat-c2-l2" && t_intersects(datetime, {{ cql2_interval("2020-12-01", "2020-12-31") }}) && s_intersects(geometry, {{ cql2_bbox_as_geojson(bbox) }}) ) ## End(Not run)
+## Not run: bbox <- c(-122.2751, 47.5469, -121.9613, 47.7458) cql2_json( collection == "landsat-c2-l2" && t_intersects(datetime, {{ cql2_interval("2020-12-01", "2020-12-31") }}) && s_intersects(geometry, {{ cql2_bbox_as_geojson(bbox) }}) ) ## End(Not run)## Not run: bbox <- c(-122.2751, 47.5469, -121.9613, 47.7458) cql2_json( collection == "landsat-c2-l2" && t_intersects(datetime, {{ cql2_interval("2020-12-01", "2020-12-31") }}) && s_intersects(geometry, {{ cql2_bbox_as_geojson(bbox) }}) ) ## End(Not run)

-implements Common Query Language (CQL2) filter extension
+ext_filter() implements Common Query Language (CQL2) filter extension

-.
+on rstac.
 This extension expands the filter capabilities providing a

 query language to construct more complex expressions.
 CQL2 is an OGC